Fidel Castro: Ideology

 Castro proclaimed himself to be "a Socialist, a Marxist, and a Leninist", and publicly identified as a Marxist–Leninist from December 1961 onward.
-As a Marxist, Castro sought to transform Cuba from a capitalist state which was dominated by foreign imperialism to a socialist society and ultimately to a communist society.
+Castro sought to transform Cuba from a capitalist state to a socialist society and ultimately to a communist society.
 Influenced by Guevara, he suggested that Cuba could evade most stages of socialism and progress straight to communism.
-The Cuban Revolution nevertheless did not meet the Marxist assumption that socialism would be achieved through proletariat revolution, for most of the forces involved in Batista's overthrow were led by members of the Cuban middle-class.
 According to Castro, a country could be regarded as socialist if its means of production were controlled by the state.
 In this way, his understanding of socialism was less about who controlled power in a country and more about the method of distribution.

-Castro's government was also nationalistic, with Castro declaring, "We are not only Marxist-Leninists, but also nationalists and patriots".
-In this it drew upon a longstanding tradition of Cuban nationalism.
-Castro biographer Sebastian Balfour noted that "the vein of moral regeneration and voluntarism that runs through" Castro's thought owes far more to "Hispanic nationalism" than European socialism or Marxism–Leninism.
+Castro's government was also nationalistic and drew upon a longstanding tradition of Cuban nationalism.
 Historian Richard Gott remarked that one of the keys to Castro's success was his ability to use the "twin themes of socialism and nationalism" and keep them "endlessly in play".
 Castro described Karl Marx and Cuban nationalist José Martí as his main political influences, although Gott believed that Martí ultimately remained more important than Marx in Castro's politics.
-Castro described Martí's political ideas as "a philosophy of independence and an exceptional humanistic philosophy", and his supporters and apologists repeatedly claimed that there were great similarities between the two figures.

-Biographer Volker Skierka described Castro's government as a "highly individual, socialist-nationalist fidelista system", with Theodore Draper terming his approach "Castroism", viewing it as a blend of European socialism with the Latin American revolutionary tradition.

-Political scientist Paul C. Sondrol has described Castro's approach to politics as "totalitarian utopianism", with a style of leadership that drew upon the wider Latin American phenomenon of the caudillo.
-He drew inspiration from the wider Latin American anti-imperialist movements of the 1930s and 1940s, including Argentina's Perón and Guatemala's Jacobo Árbenz.
+Theodore Draper described Castro's approach as "Castroism", viewing it as a blend of European socialism with the Latin American revolutionary tradition.
+Political scientist Paul C. Sondrol described the approach as "totalitarian utopianism", with leadership that drew upon the wider Latin American phenomenon of the caudillo.
+Castro drew inspiration from the wider Latin American anti-imperialist movements of the 1930s and 1940s, including Argentina's Perón and Guatemala's Jacobo Árbenz.
 Castro took a relatively socially conservative stance on many issues, opposing drug use, gambling, and prostitution, which he viewed as moral evils.
-Instead, he advocated hard work, family values, integrity, and self-discipline.
-Although his government repressed homosexual activity for decades, later in his life he took responsibility for this persecution, regretting it as a "great injustice", as he himself put it.
+He advocated hard work, family values, integrity, and self-discipline.
+Although his government repressed homosexual activity for decades, he later described this persecution as a "great injustice".